proustibat/wallpaper-updater/README.md

 -------------

 These batch script allow you to change wallpaper just by clicking on the script.
 It opens a terminal with some instructions.
-You just need to change the path to your wallpapers.
+You just need to change the path to your wallpapers if you want.
+Otherwise it will be the folder "wallpapers" beside the script.
 Then it will pick up one of them randomly and will refresh your desktop by restarting explorer task.

 #### Change your path here in code
 ```
 REM Define your wallpapers directory
-set wpDir=%USERPROFILE%\Pictures\wallpapers
+set wpDir=%~dp0\wallpapers
 ```